Hill’s Prescription Diet Z/D canned dog food is not rated due to its intentional therapeutic design.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 The Bottom Line

 Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

 So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.

 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet Z/D dog food appears to be a below-average canned dog food.
+Judging by its ingredients alone, Hill’s Prescription Diet Z/D Canine Ultra looks like an average wet product.